vineetpant/payment-engine/README.md

 Sample `transactions.csv` file use to test the command line processing is include in this repository.

 ## Run the tests
-You can run simple cargo tests
+You can run cargo tests

 ```sh
 cargo test